Paddy Moran (hurler): Club

 Moran was still eligible for the minor grade when he made his senior debut with the Bennettsbridge senior team in 1956.
 He was at right wing-back as the Bridge faced John Lockes in the championship decider.
 John Lockes had a goal disallowed by an umpire, a factor which contributed to a 2-8 to 3-3 victory for Bennettsbridge.
 It was Moran's first championship medal.

 After failing to retain their title, Bennettsbridge qualified for the county decider again in 1959.
 A 4-6 to 1-4 defeat of Erin's Own gave Moran a second championship medal.

 Bennettsbridge retained the championship in 1960, with Moran adding a third winners' medal to his collection following a narrow 4-5 to 3-4 defeat of Glenmore.

-Three-in-a-row proved beyond the Bridge, however, Moran lined out in a fourth county final in 1962.
+Three-in-a-row proved beyond the Bridge, but Moran lined out in a fourth county final in 1962.
 Lisdowney, who had recently earned promotion from the junior grade, provided the opposition.
 Goals were key as Bennettsbridge claimed a 5-7 to 2-8 victory.
 It was Moran's fourth championship medal.

 After surrendering their championship crown the following year, Bennettsbridge bounced back to contest the decider again in 1964.
 On a day when five Treacy brothers lined out for the Bridge, they recorded a 4-9 to 1-4 victory over Glenmore.
 It was Moran's fifth championship medal.

 Mooncoin ended hopes of retaining the title in 1965, as Moran suffered his first defeat in a county final, however, both sides renewed their rivalry in the 1966 decider.
 A double scores 4-8 to 2-4 victory avenged the previous year's defeat and gave Moran a sixth championship medal.

 Bennettsbridge continued to dominate club hurling once again in 1967.
 A 3-10 to 1-4 defeat of Thomastown earned a seventh championship medal for Moran.

 A period of decline followed following defeat by Rower-Inistioge in the 1968 decider, however, Bennettsbridge returned to the summit of club hurling again in 1971.
 A 3-10 to 1-7 defeat of reigning champions Fenians gave Moran his eighth and final championship medal.

 Moran continued t line out with Bennettsbridge for the next few years, however, his side were defeated by Fenians in the finals of 1972 and 1974.